Skip to content

 Hollywood

-Aside from who truly suggested the idea, it is clear that it appealed to most, if not all, members of the Hollywood Chamber of Commerce as they started acting upon it right away, and the first thing they thought of was the design of the stars.
+Aside from who truly suggested the idea, it is clear that it appealed to most, if not all, members of the Hollywood Chamber of Commerce.
+They started acting upon it right away, and the first thing they thought of was the design of the stars.

-After some time studying the proposed designs, the final one was agreed upon in March 1956, which is the shape we have right now, a star made of pink terrazzo, edged with brass and placed on a black terrazzo background.
+After some time studying the proposed designs, the final one was agreed upon in March 1956.
+It is the shape we have right now: a star made of pink terrazzo, edged with brass, and placed on a black terrazzo background.

 Once that was done, the chamber had to choose the first honourees.
-Such a task took around six months, but they finally came up with 1558 celebrities, all of whom belonged to either motion picture, audio recording, radio or television.
+This task took around six months, but they finally chose 1558 celebrities, all of whom belonged to motion picture, audio recording, radio, or television.

 Funding